Letztes Update: 21. Mai 2025

 Antwort der Redaktion

 One of the most significant Debian advantages is its renowned stability and reliability.
-Debian is known for its rigorous testing process, ensuring that each release is as stable as possible.
+Debian is known for its rigorous testing processes, ensuring that each release is as stable as possible.
 This makes it an excellent choice for servers and critical systems where uptime is crucial.
 You can trust Debian to run smoothly without frequent crashes or unexpected behavior.

 Last updated 3 mins ago